vadv/pg_gatherer/README.md

 hosts:

-  peripheral-db-1: # name of target in manager-db
+  peripheral-db-1: # name of target in storage-db

     plugins: # list of plugins which can be activated on this target
       - activity